All about cycling in the Netherlands

 I would have liked to know if all the points have indeed been tackled, but it is not clear from the internet.
 Some of the points have obviously been dealt with.
 To create more cycle parking spaces there are beautiful new underground cycle parking facilities in the city center with very futuristic entrances.

 Many cycle paths have smooth asphalt surfaces that look very new.
 But there are also points of concern.
 Missing from the plan is the turbo-roundabout at Floraplein that must be the country’s worst roundabout for cyclists (video).
-A lot of protests and a clear alternative from the Fietsberaad have not led to any actions by the city council, because as the Eindhoven alderman put it: ‘for the low number of accidents the proposed measurements are too expensive’.
+A lot of protests and a clear alternative from the Fietsberaad have not led to any actions by the city council, because as the Eindhoven alderman put it: ‘for the low number of accidents the proposed measures are too expensive’.

 But it is certainly not all bad in Eindhoven.
 So why don’t I just show you what it’s like to cycle on a route from that famous new Hovenring all the way to the city center and the Central Railway Station.
 A 5 kilometer ride normally, but there was some reconstruction going on at one junction.
 The well sign posted cycle detour added 200 metres to the trip.
 The video was sped up so you can see the entire ride in 10 minutes.